reKOmo/quickpaste/apps/web/src/content/api.md

 | | Default: `false`|
 | | *Optional*
 |`password`|Type: `string`|
-| | If left empty password won't be required to request paste.
+| | Content of password protected pastes is encrypted with AES-256.
+If empty string provided no passowrd is applied
 | | *Optional*

 ```json